(This document in pdf format)

 Use of Tobacco and Nicotine Substances

-The Riverview Board of Directors recognizes, in order to protect students from exposure to the addictive substance of nicotine, employees and officers of the school district, and all members of the community have an obligation as role models to refrain from tobacco use on school property at all times.
-Tobacco includes, but is not limited to: cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, nicotine, nicotine delivering devices, chemicals or devices that produce the same flavor or physical effect of nicotine substances, and any other tobacco innovation.
+The Riverview Board of Directors recognizes, in order to protect students from exposure to the addictive substance of nicotine, employees and officers of the school district, and all members of the community have an obligation as role models to refrain from tobacco products and delivery devices on school property at all times.
+Tobacco and delivery devices include, but are not limited to: cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, nicotine, electronic smoking/vapor devices, “vapor pens,” non-prescribed inhalers, nicotine delivery devices, or chemicals not FDA-approved t help people quit using tobacco, devices that produce the same flavor or physical effect of nicotine substances, and any other tobacco innovation.
 Any use of such products by staff, students, visitors, and community members shall be prohibited on school district property.
 Possession or distribution by minors is prohibited.
 Policy 4020

 Video Surveillance on School Grounds or Property